Reactive Programming Basics¶

 Even if the reactive paradigm doesn't appeal to you (I'd love to hear why in the repo discussions!), we offer a non-intrusive way to enhance development experience: the hmr CLI.

-1. HMR treats each file as a data source (signal)—whether Python modules or files opened via open/pathlib
+- HMR treats each file as a data source (signal), whether Python modules or files opened via

-When files change (code edits or data updates), directly affected Python module reruns.
-Updated variables trigger dependent modules to rerun, propagating upward until the entry (or stopping earlier, like not every butterfly wing flap causes a hurricane).
+When files change (code edits or data updates), directly affected Python modules rerun.
+Updated variables trigger dependent modules to rerun, propagating upward until the entry, or stopping earlier when nothing observable changed.
+You know, not every butterfly wing flap causes a hurricane.

 Simply use hmr ... instead of python ... to run your code, and see results update instantly when saving files—saving hundreds of times the development time!
 Compared to your changes, python ... cold starts waste time on unchanged parts.

-Although I haven't formally measured it, unless you're developing heavy libraries, your code compilation is typically less than 1‰ of third-party libraries and Python bootstrap time—this should be Python development common sense.
+Although I haven't formally measured it, unless you're developing heavy libraries, your code compilation time is typically tiny compared with third-party imports and Python bootstrap time—this should be Python development common sense.

 Thanks to meticulous engineering and perfectionism, HMR brings instant feedback to every Python project.